heini/puppet-wait-for/README.md

     include wait_for

-    # This waits until the Jenkins service has started.
+    # Example for Linux: This waits until the sshd service has started.
     #
-    # Remark 1: This example is actually Windows, just because my current use
-    # case is Puppet on Windows.
-Should work on Linux as well, of course with
-    # a different query command and a different regex.
-    # Remark 2: You do not need to do this if you use a proper service resource
+    # Remark: You do not need to do this if you use a proper service resource
     # to start the service.
 After all, this is just an example.
+    wait_for { 'service sshd status':
+      regex    => '.*is running.*',
+      waitfor  => true,
+    }

+    # Example for Windows: This waits until the MySQL5 service has started.
     #
+    # Remark: You do not need to do this if you use a proper service resource
+    # to start the service.
+After all, this is just an example.
-    wait_for { 'sc query Jenkins':
+    # wait_for { 'sc query MySQL5':
       regex   => '.*STATE\s*:\s*4\s*RUNNING.*',
       waitfor => true,
     }

     # This will wait until the command returns with exit code 42.
 Of course,